Gabor Maté

 Gabor Maté (/'gA:bo:r 'mA:tei/ GAH-bor-_-MAH-tay; born January 1944) is a Canadian physician and author.
-He has worked in family practices and specializes in childhood development and trauma, including long-term effects on physical and mental health, such as autoimmune diseases, cancer, Attention Deficit Hyperactivity Disorder (ADHD), and addiction.
+He has worked in family practices and specializes in childhood development and trauma, including long-term effects on physical and mental health, such as autoimmune diseases, cancer, attention deficit hyperactivity disorder (ADHD), and addiction.

 Maté's approach to addiction emphasizes the role of trauma in the development of substance use disorders, aiming to address underlying emotional pain as part of recovery.
 He has written five books exploring topics such as ADHD, stress, developmental psychology, and addiction.
+Some commentators have raised concerns about the scope and evidentiary basis of his claims.

 Early life

 Maté was born in Budapest, Hungary, in 1944 to a Jewish family.
 His maternal grandparents, Josef Lövi and Hannah Lövi, who came from the town of Košice in modern eastern Slovakia, were killed in Auschwitz when he was five months old.
 His aunt disappeared during the war, and his father endured forced labour at the hands of the Nazi Party.
 When he was one year old, Maté's mother put him in the care of a stranger for over five weeks to save his life.
-Upon their reunion, Maté felt abandoned by his mother and therefore wouldn't look at her for several days.
+Maté felt abandoned by his mother and, upon their reunion, wouldn't look at her for several days.
 Maté has said that the trauma of "abandonment, rage, and despair" still shapes his adult life, triggering similar conflicts he interprets as threats of abandonment—especially in his marriage.

-In 1956, the Maté family immigrated to Canada.
+In 1956, the Maté family emigrated to Canada.
 He was a student during the Vietnam War era in the late 1960s and graduated with a B.A. from the University of British Columbia in Vancouver.